 Throughout the history of Christianity, the Virgin Mary has been venerated as the universal Mother who transcends class, culture and race to provide divine protection and forgiveness for all.
-For adherents to the Christian faith, she functions as the paramount intercessor between the earthly and spiritual realms of divine Creation.
-Redeeming the female gender since the fall of Eve, she is often viewed as syncretic saviour and Queen of Heaven, and thus metamorphoses into a supernatural and idealized icon of Motherhood that is far removed from the messy and fleshy realities of a living and bodily maternity.
-Throughout the theology of the Virgin's intercession, in which she is often prayed to for redress and to bestow graces, she is frequently portrayed as a human mother brimming with only a mother's endless love for her own child - as well as for mankind as a whole.
-Through Christ, all men are namely transformed into her children, each fortunate enough to bask in her qualities of gentle mercy and loving absolution.
-As a figure who looms larger than life in the teachings of Christianity, the Virgin Mary appears multifaceted, with her composite identity encompassing that of bride, virgin, mother and intercessor.24 Having witnessed countless artistic tributes over the centuries, she became the personification of a feminine ideal and was declared a Queen by Pope Pius XII in 1954.
+For adherents to the Christian faith, she functions as the paramount intercessor between the earthly and spiritual realms of divine Creation.22 Redeeming the female gender since the fall of Eve, she is often viewed as syncretic saviour and Queen of Heaven, and thus metamorphoses into a supernatural and idealized icon of Motherhood that is far removed from the messy and fleshy realities of a living and bodily maternity.
+Throughout the theology of the Virgin's intercession, in which she is often prayed to for redress and to bestow graces, she is frequently portrayed as a human mother brimming with only a mother's endless love for her own child - as well as for mankind as a whole.23 Through Christ, all men are namely transformed into her children, each fortunate enough to bask in her qualities of gentle mercy and loving absolution.
+As a figure who looms larger than life in the teachings of Christianity, the Virgin mother and intercessor.24 Having witnessed countless artistic tributes over the centuries, she became the personification of a feminine ideal and was declared a Queen by Pope Pius XII in 1954.